yii-tools/forms/docs/input/button.md

 ## Field

-This following code will generate a field for the button.
+The following code shows how to create a field for a button.

 ```php
 <?php